Mazyod/Mazyod.github.io/_posts/2014-04-18-memory-preallocation.md

 ### The Performance

 I haven't really tested the performance of this versus the non prealloc's performance, but I really want to do that soon.
-I already have the benchmarks from the Objective-C bot, and the non prealloced C bot [on this page](http://islamicaster.com/dama/benchmarkView.php).
+I already have the benchmarks from the Objective-C bot, and the non prealloced C bot.
 I need to run the non prealloced tests again, since I moved to static libraries and cocos2d-x, which may or may not affect performance.
 Then, I can safely do the prealloc tests.

 Now, if this prealloc thingie gives me another major boost, I can probably implement an AI that can easily beat top Dama players without breaking a sweat :D

 ## Conclusion

 It kills me that this hasn't made it to my game's update yet....
 IT KILLS ME.